[ 三 ]

 With his trusted vizier at his side, the King staggered out of the great hall.

 She had been waiting inside the room for a long time now.
 Her legs protested fervently, begging for her to unfold them and let them stretch out.
-There was the beginnings of a cramp in her calf but she made no movement to adjust her position.
+There were the beginnings of a cramp in her calf but she made no movement to adjust her position.
 On the hardwood floor she sat, legs tucked under her thighs, hands placed in her lap.
 Her back was straight and her eyes focused on the intricate design of the desk, just a few inches in front of her.
 There was no sound saved her silent breathing.

 The door was closed but the study room well-lit.
 Behind the desk stood a bamboo screen, imported all the way from Cara-Lin.
 In gentle watercolour brushes the artist has rendered a painting of a green scaly dragon, its long body encompassing all four panels.
 It was breathing fire onto a desolate, ruined village, while near its tail a new village was being birthed into existence, the villagers happy and glowing.